davegutz/pyDAGx/README.txt

 To build a tar.gz distribution.
-The tar.gz file will be in dist folder: python setup.py sdist bdist bdist_wheel
+The tar.gz file will be in dist folder: python setup.py sdist bdist bdist_wheel or
+Run the "dist" process in PyCharm.
+Be sure to up the version in setup.py

-Upload for trial ****use Windows CMD for this********** twine upload --repository-url https://test.pypi.org/legacy/ dist/* uname=davegutz, pwd=Stevie18g
+Upload for trial ****use Windows CMD for this********** cd Documents\GitHub\pyDAGx twine upload --repository-url https://test.pypi.org/legacy/ dist/* uname=davegutz, pwd=Stevie18g

 Test
 pip install --index-url https://test.pypi.org/simple/ pyDAG3
-or for local copy
+or for available local whl copy pip install pyDAG3-3.5.5-py3-none-any.whl
-pip install pyDAG3-3.5.3-py3-none-any.whl

 Uninstall  ******use Window CMD for this********